StarpTech/bootme/packages/bootme-template/README.md

     refs: {
       url: 'gitclone' // Point to result of previous task },
-    url: '...', // alternative a fixed value
+    url: '', // alternative a relative path to the directory
     templateData: {
       project: 'Hello BootMe!'
     },